kanikamasiwal/Outlier-detection-using-Z-score-in-python/README.md

 **Customizable Threshold**: Users can adjust the threshold for defining outliers according to their specific requirements, allowing flexibility in outlier detection.

 **Efficient Implementation**: The code is implemented in Python, making use of popular libraries such as Pandas and NumPy for efficient data manipulation and computation.

+**Acknowledgments**

+This code is inspired by the need for robust outlier detection techniques in data analysis and statistical modeling.
+Special thanks to the open-source community for their contributions to libraries such as Pandas and NumPy, which make data analysis in Python more accessible and efficient.